Table of Contents

 Tutor CV template (text format)

-Dedicated Tutor with extensive experience leading one-on-one and small group sessions to support students in overcoming academic challenges and achieving personal goals.
-Track record of designing robust English and History course plans and implementing effective teaching methodologies.
-Possess a sterling reputation for developing and enhancing students’ skills by utilising an advanced and easy-to-learn curriculum.
+Dedicated Tutor with experience leading small group sessions to support students in overcoming academic challenges.
+Record of designing robust English and History course plans and implementing teaching methodologies.
+Possess a sterling reputation for developing students’ skills by using an advanced, easy-to-learn curriculum.

 WORK EXPERIENCE